-Learn how to create custom vector brushes and paint with vectors in Adobe Illustrator.
-Graphic designer Von Glitschka covers transforming hand-painted brush strokes into digital brushes and compiling strokes and shapes to achieve the authentic look of paint.
+Learn how to create custom vector brushes and paint in Adobe Illustrator.
+Transform hand-painted brush strokes into digital brushes and compile strokes to create the look of paint.

 - Vector artwork is known for its precision.
 Clean, crisp shapes, elegant curves, and final art used for everything, from iconically designed logo marks to immersive illustration and everything in between.
 Artwork created using Adobe Illustrator isn't known for being aesthetically organic and traditional.
 It often looks like anything but a painting or a hand-rendered illustration.
 But through the use of clever vector brushes derived from real-world methods, we are going to replicate the traditional results with digital ease.